Are Ancient Grains Gluten-Free?

 Ancient Grains That Contain Gluten

 As with all naturally gluten-free grains (like amaranth, for example), it is important to purchase amaranth that is labeled or (preferably) certified as gluten-free.
-Similar to oats, naturally gluten-free grains like amaranth can come into contact with gluten-containing grains during the milling and distribution process.
+Similar to oats, naturally gluten-free grains can come into contact with gluten-containing grains during the milling and distribution process.
 If you see a gluten-free grain listed in the ingredients on a food label, it is important to ensure that the company is using labeled or certified gluten-free grains.

 << See more frequently asked questions about the gluten-free diet